 This indicates your furnace is ignited at high speed because its low pressure switch wouldn’t close.

 It’s important to have an Expert like one from Barlow Service Experts in the Wasatch Front region handle repairing or replacing this part.
-Our technicians are NATE certified, which means they’re well-equipped to fix a furnace error like this one.
+Our technicians are NATE certified, which means they’re well-prepared to fix a furnace error like this one.

-We want you to be fully content with our furnace repair in the Wasatch Front region.
+We want you to be completely content with our furnace repair in the Wasatch Front region.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have numerous pressure switches to help the system to run at different speeds—and use less energy.
 These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Fails

 Your low pressure switch may not be working correctly if your furnace inducer motor begins in high speed and high ignition, then slows down and shifts into low-fire mode about 30 seconds later.

 Your HVAC will demonstrate something’s amiss with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.